-Simply put, I consider myself a pedagogist, i.e. someone who is interested in gaining expertise in the art and science of teaching and learning.
-Some scholars use terms like instruction and training as well but I find them somewhat indicative of the inherent hierarchy in the current educational systems, which is better captured in the term pedagogue.
-The role of a pedagogist, in my understanding, is to collaborate with teachers and educators to create inclusive and equitable learning environments for our students to be, know, and do with autonomy and intention.
-I work for and with teachers and scholars toward creating a system where people’s motivations in education are not fueled by a need to increase existing power differentials, but rather by the dream for creating a fair society in all regards of existence.
+I consider myself a pedagogist, i.e. someone who is interested in gaining expertise in the art and science of teaching and learning.
+Some scholars use terms like instruction and training as well but I find them somewhat indicative of the inherent hierarchy (better captured in the term pedagogue) in the current educational systems.
+The role of a pedagogist is to collaborate with teachers & educators to create inclusive and equitable learning environments for our students & learners to be, know, and do with autonomy and intention.
+I work for and with teachers and scholars toward creating a space where people’s motivations in education are not fueled by a need to increase existing power differentials, but rather by the will for creating a fair society in all regards of existence.

-On the intersections of social power, creativity, and technology, I play with ideas to better understand how we, human beings, use tools to make sense of our world and transform it.
+On the intersections of social power, creativity, and technology, I am interested in better understanding how human beings use tools to make sense of our world, express themselves in it, and transform it.
 As we create ourselves with and through texts and tools, we create an understanding of our realities, too.
 With these, how do we find meaning for us and our world?
 And what meaning do we create?

-Being a transnational, multilingual, immigrant researcher of color from a transdisciplinary background in engineering, science, and cinema, I am critical of colonial influences on identity and literacies and seek inclusive and non-normative ways of thinking about education.
+Being a transdisciplinary critical scholar, I am conscious of colonial influences on identity and literacies and seek inclusive and non-normative ways of thinking about education.
 Thus, my broad interests blended with my personal and educational experiences takes various forms and raise interdisciplinary questions that cut across multiple methods and approaches.
 To organize my work, I label them under two overarching categories: critical educational technology, which includes writings on decolonizing and humanizing teaching and learning with technology and rethinking what it means to be/become literate today, and transdisciplinary thinking, which includes writings on the topics of creativity, aesthetics, morality, what STEM education means and how it is different from imagining STEM disciplines, and finally what knowledge is considered of most worth.